input-output-hk/partner-chains/docs/intro.md

 ### Partner Chain Commands
 The Partner Chain toolkit provides a range of commands to interact with the chain or carry out administrative tasks.
-Note that all commands also accept a set of general options which can be listed by passing `--help` to the respectvie command.
+Note that all commands also accept a set of general options which can be listed by passing `--help` to the respective command.

 #### registration-status
 Returns registration status for a given mainchain public key and epoch number.
 If registration